Team members are sorted alphabetically by their last name. Please choose the appropriate letter:

-Assaf is a CFA charter-holder.
+Assaf is a CFA charterholder.
 He holds a B.A. in Political Science from Tel Aviv University and an MBA in Finance from Zicklin Business School at Baruch College.
-Assaf is a member of the CFA Institute and the New York Society of Security Analyst.
+Assaf is a member of the CFA Institute and the New York Society of Security Analysts.

 John received his MBA from the Stern School of Business of New York University and a Bachelor of Science in Economics from the Wharton School of the University of Pennsylvania.

-Frank McGrath has spent thirteen years on Wall Street as an advisor, banker, and asset raiser.
-Currently, Frank acts as managing director at Oberon Securities, focused on natural resource initiatives and "alternative to alternatives investing".
-He consults with numerous market participants and observers- including many levels of government, family offices and First Nations.
+Frank McGrath has spent thirteen years on Wall Street as an advisor, banker and asset raiser.
+Currently, Frank acts as a Managing Director at Oberon Securities, focused on natural resource initiatives and "alternative to alternatives investing".
+He consults with numerous market participants and observers - including many levels of government, family offices and First Nations.

 Prior to that, John was a Managing Director at Bear Stearns & Co. where he spent 10 years in the firm’s Healthcare investment banking group providing M&A and corporate finance advice to pharmaceutical, biotechnology, medical technology and services companies and generating and executing transactions totaling over $170 billion.
 Previously, he spent 10 years in business development and project management positions with contract laboratory and data services companies.